CodedBeats/AITR/README.md

-# Project Readme
+# AIT Research (AITR)

 ## Repository Link and Commit History
-Please refer to the following link for access to the project repository and commit history,.
+Please refer to the following link for access to the project repository and commit history.
 [**Repository Link**](https://github.com/CodedBeats/AITR)

 ## Frontend-Only Components